numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 all objects need to be inspected to find the correct dtype.
 The input to ``np.array()`` are potentially nested Python sequences which hold the final elements as generic Python objects.
-NumPy has to unpack all nested sequences and then inspect the elements.
+NumPy has to unpack all the nested sequences and then inspect the elements.
 The final datatype is found by iterating all elements which will end up in the array and:

 1. discovering the dtype of the single element:

    * from array (or array like) or NumPy scalar using ``element.dtype``
    * using ``isinstance(..., float)`` for known Python types (note that these rules mean that subclasses are *currently* valid).
    * special rule for void datatypes to coerce tuples.

 2. Promoting the current dtype with the next elements dtype using ``np.promote_types``.
-3. If strings are found, the whole process is restarted (see also [gh15327]_), in a similar manner as if ``dtype="S"`` was given (see below).
+3. If strings are found, the whole process is restarted (see also [gh-15327]_), in a similar manner as if ``dtype="S"`` was given (see below).

 If ``dtype=...`` is given, this dtype is used unmodified, unless